 Biden to host NCAA champs UConn, LSU; doesn’t mention Iowa

-WASHINGTON (AP) — President Joe Biden said Tuesday that he looks forward to hosting the NCAA men’s and women’s championship basketball teams, the University of Connecticut and Louisiana State University, at the White House, appearing to shut the door on a suggestion a day earlier by his wife, Jill, that the defeated Iowa women’s team be invited, too.
+But the social media pushback to her suggestion, made on Monday, was swift and unexpected by her staff, and the commentary led her to drop the idea, too.
+Her spokesperson said Tuesday that the first lady also looked forward to welcoming LSU to the White House.

+Caitlin Clark, Iowa’s star player, also said Louisiana State shouldn’t have to share the spotlight.

-President Biden tweeted Tuesday that LSU and Connecticut “showed us the best of what this country can be.”
+The president tweeted Tuesday that both LSU and the University of Connecticut, winner of the NCAA men’s basketball title, “showed us the best of what this country can be.”

-“We can all learn a lot from watching these champions compete,” the president said, “and I look forward to welcoming them at each of their White House visits.”
-He did not announce dates, and the comment suggests that Iowa will not be invited.
+“We can all learn a lot from watching these champions compete,” he said, “and I look forward to welcoming them at each of their White House visits.”
+He did not announce dates, and the comment suggested that Iowa will not be joining the winning teams.

-Following LSU’s victory, coach Kim Mulkey said she would go to the White House if the team, the Tigers, was invited.
+Following LSU’s victory, coach Kim Mulkey said she would go to the White House if invited.
 There was no immediate comment from Connecticut, but the team has made the trip to the White House after winning the NCAA title game in prior years.

 The first lady, who is a big sports fan, had watched LSU’s 102-85 victory over Iowa from the stands in the Dallas arena on Sunday alongside tennis great Billie Jean King and several college athletes.